sigdialinlg2023/sigdialinlg2023.github.io/sitedata/local.md

 An easy way to buy a ticket is through the **PID Lítačka app** ([Android](https://play.google.com/store/apps/details?id=cz.dpp.praguepublictransport&hl=cs&gl=US), [iOS](https://apps.apple.com/cz/app/pid-l%C3%ADta%C4%8Dka/id983071129)).
 You can also use the app for journey planning since it includes up-to-date schedules with real-time locations.

 You can also buy a **paper ticket** at some tram stops, most subway stations, or at some newspaper stands.
-Tickets bought before-hand **have to be stamped upon entry** to the first tram/bus/subway station (stick the ticket into any of the yellow boxes with a slot; it will print the validity start time).
+Tickets bought before-hand **must be validated (stamped) upon entry** to the first tram/bus/subway station (stick the ticket into any of the yellow boxes with a slot; this will print the validity start time).

-You can also buy tickets **inside the trams** upon boarding (card-only).
-These tickets do not have to be validated.
+You can also buy tickets **inside trams and busses** upon boarding (contactless card only), ticket machines are typically near the middle door of the vehicle.
+These tickets are already validated when you buy them.

 Other **useful apps** you can use for planning your journey around (or outside of) Prague:
 - Google Maps ([Android](https://play.google.com/store/apps/details?id=com.google.android.apps.maps&hl=cs&gl=US), [iOS](https://apps.apple.com/us/app/google-maps/id585027354)),
 - IDOS ([Android](https://play.google.com/store/apps/details?id=cz.mafra.jizdnirady&hl=cs&gl=US), [iOS](https://apps.apple.com/cz/app/j%C3%ADzdn%C3%AD-%C5%99%C3%A1dy-idos/id473503749?l=cs)),
 - Pubtran ([Android](https://play.google.com/store/apps/details?id=cz.fhejl.pubtran&hl=en_US), [iOS](https://apps.apple.com/us/app/pubtran/id1005549504)).

 ### Bike sharing

 **Bike sharing** is a convenient and fun way to get around the city.
 There are two major bike-sharing companies operating in Prague, **[Nextbike](https://www.nextbikeczech.com)** and **[Rekola](https://www.rekola.cz)**.
 Nextbike is an international company (so you might know it from other cities) while Rekola is a local one.
 Both companies have a pretty good coverage in the wider city center and in the vicinity of metro stations.

 For using a shared bike, you need to create an account in the app and pay **one-time fee** which is approximately the same as a single public transport ticket (30 CZK for Nextbike, 35 CZK for Rekola) for a 30-minute ride.

 The bikes need to be **returned to a designated station**.
 You can find the stations in the app.
 For Rekola, you also need to take a photo of the bike upon return.
 You do **not** need to dock the bikes (so the number of parking places is **unlimited**).

-Prague is a relatively bike-friendly city, although in some areas you need to be careful for heavy car traffic and some areas can also get quite hilly.
+Prague is a bikeable city, but in some areas you need to be careful for heavy car traffic and some areas can also get quite hilly.

 ### Taxis

+You can use [Uber](https://www.uber.com) or [Bolt](https://bolt.eu/en-cz/cities/prague/) in Prague.

+For taking regular local taxis, we recommend using the [Liftago](https://www.liftago.com/) app, which shows drivers' ratings and prices beforehand.

-Taxi drivers in the Prague city center are notorious for overcharging.
-This happens mostly when taking a “no-name” taxi on the street, so to be on the safe side, order taxis of larger companies such as _[AAA](http://www.aaataxi.cz/)_, _[111 airport cars](http://www.airportcars.cz/?lang=en)_, or _[TickTack](http://www.ticktack.cz/en)_ online or on the phone.
-Taxi stands at the airport and the train stations should be OK (more details given [above](#by-plane)).
+If you don't like apps, stick to large established companies such as _[AAA](http://www.aaataxi.cz/)_, _[111 airport cars](http://www.airportcars.cz/?lang=en)_, or _[TickTack](http://www.ticktack.cz/en)_ and order online or on the phone.
+When you hail a random “no-name” taxi on the street, there is a risk that the driver will overcharge.

-When using a taxi, ask about the fare and payment options (CC, EUR) beforehand.
+Ask about the fare and payment options (CC, EUR) beforehand.

 ### Currency